AyushRanabhat/Exploratory_Data_Analysis-EDA-Project/README.md

 ## 🌟 About Me

+## 🌟 About Me

-Hi, I'm **Ayush Ranabhat**, an aspiring data analyst with experience in finance and data handling through banking and clerical roles.
-This project reflects my SQL learning journey and practical skills development.
+Hi, I'm **Ayush Ranabhat**.
+I’m an aspiring data analyst with a background in finance and hands-on experience working with data in banking and clerical roles.
+Currently, I’m self-learning and building data warehouse and analytics projects to sharpen my skills and gain a deeper understanding of data systems.

+If you notice anything that can be improved in this project, I’d really appreciate your feedback.

+A quick thanks to **Baraa Khatib Salkini (Data With Baraa)** for the free course, materials, inspiration, and support.

 ---